A new adventure - A new home

 3D Computer model.
 We design using the ArchiCAD system, so you can see it before you build it!

-Director and Architectural Designer Daniel Graham-Scott designed The Annexe as Project Designer and Client liaison during his previous employment at Patrick Allen Ltd.
+Director and Architectural Designer Daniel Graham-Scott designed The Annexe as Project Designer and Client liaison during his previous employment.

 Following in depth design meetings and site visits with the Client, their family and officers of the local planning authority, a full planning application was made and successfully gained permission in 2014

 Daniel then created his own architectural design company, Free Spirit Architectural Design & Conservation Limited in November 2014.

 The Client chose to transfer to FSAD+C ltd. and continue to progress the scheme with its original designer.

 This is a project close to Daniel's heart as it gives an opportunity to design a building truly tailored to the requirements of the Client, the landscape and the environment.
 Principles that every good piece of architecture should incorporate.

 Working farm with Grade II listed farmhouse (17th Cent),associated barns and outbuildings.
 Large existing garden & field system.
 Sloping site with trees and rising ground in area of proposed annexe.

 The Client required a single storey annex with views and access to the existing landscape which would meet there current and future needs and requirements.